-The Continuing Responsibilities of our PresentPrivilegesHebrews 10:19-251Pastor Russ Kennedy/Steve Vaughan
+The Continuing Responsibilities of our Present Privileges Hebrews 10:19-25

-Hebrews is like a land with broad, deep valleys of doctrinal foundations, hillsides dotted with God-centered, Christ-exalting motivation, topped with peaks of practical exhortation and personal examples.
+Hebrews is like land with broad, deep valleys of doctrinal foundations, hillsides dotted with God-centered, Christ-exalting motivation, topped with peaks of practical exhortation and personal examples.
 The writer teaches us about God and what He has done to secure precious and very great promises for us.
 Then He tells us the kind of behavior that grows up from faith in these promises and God submitted desires.
-So, we are being practically called to affections and acts of real love, because of promises.
-These promises are that God will be all we need in the midst of the mess.
+So we are being practically called to affections and acts of real love, on the basis of promises.
+These promises are that God will be all we need in midst of the mess.
 (Adapted, Piper)